 The nature of the church is a called out gathering that meets weekly.

-“when you come together as a church, I hear that divisions
+“For first of all, when you come together as a church,

-Therefore when you meet together, it is not to eat the
+it is not to eat the Lord’s Supper.

 Paul does not chasten the church for failing to be a church (!) but for failing to live up to the institutional reason for why they gathered.
-They didn’t despise gathering for worship (obviously) but despised the righteous purpose for gathering – the proper worship of Jesus Christ.One commentator misses the point, “The sad irony was that the Corinthians were not actually ‘coming together’ when they came together, but gave clear indication of being a divided and disorderly group…” Sadly this reverses Paul’s words.
-They were actually coming together, and that, “as a church” and not as anything else.
+Actually, they didn’t despise gathering for worship in their own factions but despised the righteous purpose for gathering – the proper worship of Jesus Christ altogether.One commentator misses the point, “The sad irony was that the Corinthians were not actually ‘coming together’ when they came together, but gave clear indication of being a divided and disorderly group…” This reverses Paul’s words.
+They were coming together, and that, “as a church,” and not as anything else.
 Their failure was not being a church, that is, failing to gather for the institution’s purpose of worship.
-Their failure was to worship sinfully when they gathered.
+Their failure was factious worship when they gathered.
 (Roy E. Ciampa, The First Letter to the Corinthians, p.
 543)